ORT Tallinn Jewish School

 - Every week students participate in “Lessons of Shabbat”, in which they discuss moral issues, Jewish commandments and traditions.
 Lessons involve drama, games, music and familiar Shabbat rituals.

-Students in the 4th - 9th grades study the basics of computer literacy and become familiar with standard office software packages.
+Students in the 4th - 9th grades study the basics of computer literacy and become familiar with standard office software packages, learning the following programs; Scratch in the 5th grade, VBA in the 7th grade, Python in the 8th grade, C++ in the 9th grade.

 In the 10th - 12th grades students learn about video editing, web design, 3D model and Pascal programming.